Food insecurity is driving women in Africa into sex work, increasing HIV risk

 At age 22, J tested positive.
 (She asked NPR to refer to her by her first initial because of the stigma surrounding HIV and sex work.)

 Many women and girls living with food insecurity in sub-Saharan Africa face this dilemma.
-A study published in July by the International Center for AIDS Care and Treatment Program at Columbia University found that severe food insecurity approximately doubles the risk of contracting HIV among women in the region, because it often leads them to engage in transactional sex.
+A study published in July by ICAP at Columbia University found that severe food insecurity approximately doubles the risk of contracting HIV among women in six countries in the region, because it often leads them to engage in transactional sex.

 The economic shocks of the COVID-19 pandemic and the war in Ukraine have already intensified food shortages in sub-Saharan Africa, the ICAP study pointed out.
 And without efforts to mitigate climate change, the researchers warned that predicted increases in extreme weather events, from droughts and high temperatures to flooding and cyclones, will likely make food insecurity worse in a region where nearly one in five people are already undernourished.